 In Twitter terms, I self-present as a disarmingly earnest editor, translator of academia, portmanteuse, and domesticated roustabout.

-More professionally, I might say: I am the associate editor and producer of The Society Pages, senior managing editor of Contexts, and a jargon-slayer for hire.
-My specialty is in helping authors identify and hone their argument in ways their target audiences can both understand and use.
+More professionally, I might say: I am the senior managing editor of Contexts, founding associate editor and producer of The Society Pages, and a social sciences jargon-slayer for hire.
+My specialty is in helping authors identify and hone their arguments in ways their target audiences can both understand and use.
 In this way, I’m a translator, consultant, writing coach, and editor all in one.
 The former and current senior managing editor of Contexts magazine (the public outreach journal of the American Sociological Association), I have over a decade of experience in academic editing across a range of disciplines.
 I’ve edited and written copy for publications from Oxford University Press, Routledge, Taylor & Francis, W.W.
 Norton, the University of Chicago Press, Cambridge University Press, Stanford University Press, and many others, including dozens of journals.
 As a sort of fun “palate cleanser” (trust me, when you’re editing books on neoliberalism and genocide, it’s always good to have a fallback), I write copy for organizations like Stand Up!
 Records and Six Degrees Uptown, a Pilates and fitness studio.
 I also have a background in the visual arts and was a founder of First Amendment Arts (now Co-Exhibitions) in Minneapolis, MN.
 I hold degrees in history and classical studies from Boston University and an art degree from the University of Minnesota, and I enjoy making up words when necessary (or simply a good idea).